cfengine/documentation/resources/best-practices.markdown

 ### How to enable it ###

-Follow detailed instructions in the [Policy Deployment][Policy Deployment] guide.
+Follow detailed instructions in the [Policy deployment][Policy deployment] guide.

 ## Scalability ##